harumans/password_generator/README.md

 Currently the program can

- 1.Generate a random passowrd and save it in a 'password.txt' file 2.View the generated passwords you can generate any number of passwords and the program will keep adding it in the list
+ 1.Generate a random passowrd and save it in a 'password.txt' file.

+ 2.View the generated passwords

+ you can generate any number of passwords and the program will keep adding it in the list

 To delete a password you'll have to manually open the passwords file and remove the unwanted password.